 SD-WAN is a Software-Defined Wide Area Network that is a virtual WAN architecture.
 It allows businesses or organisations to leverage any combination of transport services such as broadband internet service, MPLS and LTE to connect users to applications in a secure way.

-It intelligently directs traffic to the WAN by using a centralised route.
+It intelligently directs traffic to the WAN by using a centralized route.
 Thus it increases application performance and provides a high-quality user experience, ultimately resulting in business productivity and agility.
 Moreover, it helps companies to reduce the cost of IT.

 We can say that SD-WAN is a network operating on the top of other networks in which communication paths are unified, and application performance is optimized.
 Moreover, as it is a cloud-based network, it is easy to deploy it as compared to traditional WAN.